How to Know When It's Time to Stop Breastfeeding

 1. The Baby Starts to Self-Wean

 An obvious sign that it is time to stop breastfeeding is when your baby loses interest and begins to self-wean.
 This progression begins when your little one becomes more interested in eating table food or would choose to play and engage with you rather than breastfeed.
+As the baby drops a feeding, you can use CaboCreme to decrease fullness and engorgement.

 2. Your Milk Supply Is Running Low

 Your milk supply begins to run low over time, which can be concerning as the baby may not get enough nutrition.
 If you find yourself feeling like you’re not making enough milk, and it’s causing stress for you or your baby, it’s okay to prepare for a transition to formula and solid foods.
 There are plenty of online resources for transitioning your baby to solid foods.
+You can also discuss with your healthcare provider.

 3. Returning to Work

 It’s a heroic act for moms to return to work and continue to breastfeed.
 It requires so much planning, effort, and love.
 If you find that keeping up with a baby’s demand and your work schedule is creating too much stress, it could be a good time to consider a transition.
-Remember fed is best, and there are excellent formulas on the market.

 4. A New Pregnancy